daskeete/Project_2/README.md

 ### Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.
 Provide evaluative metrics including a measure of accuracy and AUC.
 Produce the predicted probabilities plot as well as the ROC curve for each wealth outcome and interpret these results.

-The boosted trees model achieved an AUC of 0.748843, which means it did better than random chance as well as all the other models.
-However 0.74 is still very far from 1 so room for improvement is there.
+The boosted trees models were very similar to the previous models.
+The range for AUCs for these models is [0.57 - 0.74] which means these models did better than random chance.
+However even for the best predictor which is for wealth class 5, an AUC of 0.74 is still very far from 1 so room for improvement is there.

 ### Results for boosted trees wealth class 5 and ROC